 You may be wondering how this is possible.
 Sleep apnea, and other related sleep problems, can lead to chronic disease that – if left untreated – will cause a deteriorating quality of life.

 What is Sleep Apnea and Why Should We Be So Concerned?

-Sleep apnea and sleep disordered breathing is broad and can cover a whole spectrum of symptoms…
+Sleep apnea and sleep-disordered breathing are broad and can cover a whole spectrum of symptoms.

 What causes us humans to get sleep apnea?
 It starts in our environment, as far as back as when we were infants with things like …

 The above and more have changed the way our throat is formed and the way that air goes through our throat.